SEL-Columbia/SEL-Columbia.github.io/blog/_posts/2018-01-9-quadracci-sustainable-engineering-lab.md

 ![Vijay](/assets/uploads/blog/2018/quadracci-sustainable-engineering-lab/vijay.jpg)

 <p>
 In 2017 The Sustainable Engineering Lab had its official relaunch as the The Quadracci Sustainable Engineering Laboratory.
-The name change followed a generous supporting donation from the Quadracci family.
+The name change followed a generous supporting donation from the Quadracci family and <a href="https://www.windhoverfoundation.org/">The Windhover Foundation</a>.
 </p>

 <p>